 A Grand Colonial Revival Building

-In the heart of downtown Santa Barbara nestled between old mission style homes and colonial office buildings sits what many consider to be the grandest colonial revival structure ever built.
-The Santa Barbara Courthouse was designed by William Mooser III and completed in 1929 replacing the one damaged by the 1925 earthquake.
+In the heart of downtown Santa Barbara, nestled between old mission-style homes and colonial office buildings, stands what many consider to be the grandest colonial revival structure ever constructed.
+The Santa Barbara Courthouse, designed by William Mooser III, was completed in 1929, replacing the one damaged by the 1925 earthquake.

-The interiors house murals by Sayre Groesbeck and the work of painter John B. Smeraldi who also painted the ceilings inside the Biltmore Hotel in Los Angeles and the iconic Breakers Hotel in Florida.
+The interiors of the courthouse feature murals by Sayre Groesbeck and paintings by John B. Smeraldi, who also adorned the ceilings of the Biltmore Hotel in Los Angeles and the iconic Breakers Hotel in Florida.